trufflesuite/drizzle/packages/drizzle/README.md

 An array of contract artifact files.

 ### `events` (object)
-An object consisting of contract names along with arrays of the event names we'd like to listen for and sync with the store.
+An object consisting of contract names each containing an array of strings of the event names we'd like to listen for and sync with the store.

 ### `web3` (object)
 Options regarding `web3` instantiation.